 The McWetlog: Gearing up for astrophotography.
 All the positive feedback I’ve received for my recent attempts at lunar photography have made me more enthusiastic than ever about getting into astrophotography.

-Telescopes for Astrophotography As with picking a camera, picking the best telescope for your needs will depend on a number of different factors: Telescope Attributes - Telescopes are designed to gather light and bring it to focus so that the image can be examined in detail with an eyepiece, or recorded on film or with a digital camera.
+The aiming corrections required are so tiny -- just a few arcseconds -- that you cannot push the telescope by hand.
+Russell Croman Astrophotography.
+Telescopes for Astrophotography.
+As with picking a camera, picking the best telescope for your needs will depend on a number of different factors: Telescope Attributes - Telescopes are designed to gather light and bring it to focus so that the image can be examined in detail with an eyepiece, or recorded on film or with a digital camera.

 Red-giant star Betelgeuse shines yellow in the upper left-center of the photo, and blue-white Rigel is at bottom center.
 Between Betelgeuse and Rigel are three distinctive, bright, second magnitude stars in a row, making up the belt of Orion.
 Diffuse faint red emission nebulae are also seen scattered throughout the image, including the Orion Nebula below the three belt stars, and the Rosette Nebula in the upper left hand corner of the photo.
-Exposure DataCamera: Nikon F3 Lens: 55mm f/2.8 Nikkor Macro F/stop: F/2.8 Exposure: Single 15 minute exposure Mount: Losmandy GM100EQ Polar-aligned German-equatorial mount Film: Kodak Ektachrome 200 Filter: Fog Filter Exposure start: 4:34 am Date: Oct 12, 1999 Location: Batsto, NJ
+Exposure DataCamera: Nikon F3 Lens: 55mm f/2.8 Nikkor Macro F/stop: F/2.8 Exposure: Single 15 minute exposure Mount: Losmandy GM100EQ Polar-aligned German-equatorial mount Film: Kodak Ektachrome 200 Filter: Fog Filter Exposure start: 4:34 am Date: Oct 12, 1999 Location: Batsto, NJ.